Rami uses excellent commercial judgment and technical knowledge to safeguard client’s interests and help them achieve their business goals

 Rami Chalabi is a partner in the firm’s Business Law Group in Toronto and a member of the firm’s national Cannabis Group.
 He has a dynamic corporate commercial practice and is an expert in guiding businesses through complex transactions.
-With a practice focused on mergers and acquisitions, joint ventures and strategic alliances, securities law and capital markets transactions, Rami has acted in both the Canadian and cross-border context.
+With a practice focused on mergers and acquisitions, joint ventures and strategic alliances, and corporate finance, Rami has acted in both the Canadian and cross-border context.

 Rami advises a range of clients across the cannabis industry and is resolute in helping them identify and pursue strategic growth opportunities.
 He works to actively forge business partnerships between Canadian companies looking to expand domestically and internationally, and foreign entities looking to take advantage of Canada’s legalization of recreational cannabis.

 From emerging companies to large publicly‑traded issuers, Rami is trusted by clients to understand their business needs and defend their interests with pragmatic and strategic counsel.
 In addition to his expertise in cannabis law, he has extensive experience acting in a broad range of industries including mining, real estate, technology, financial services, media & telecommunications and healthcare.

 - Auxly Cannabis Group in its C$123 million private placement of a convertible debenture with Imperial Brands, a UK-based tobacco company